svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

 Development of mangoo I/O started in mid 2015 out of the interest on how difficult it would be to create an intuitive, developer friendly, full stack web framework in Java from scratch.
-After I had a fresh new breeze of java development for the web with the https://www.playframework.com[Play Framwork - Version 1], contributions to the http://www.ninjaframework.org[Ninja Framework] and having seen a lot of cumbersome "Enterprise" applications, I thought it was time for yet another full stack java web framework.
+After I had a fresh new breeze of java development for the web with the [Play
+Framwork - Version 1](https://www.playframework.com), contributions to the [Ninja Framework](http://www.ninjaframework.org) and having seen a lot of cumbersome "Enterprise" applications, I thought it was time for yet another full stack java web framework.

 For me, developing mangoo I/O will always be about having a developer friendly, easy to understand web framework with a small learning curve for the Java ecosystem.

 At its core, mangoo I/O is a classic MVC-Framework.
-The foundation of mangoo I/O is the very performant http://undertow.io[Undertow] web server from JBoss.
+The foundation of mangoo I/O is the high performant [Undertow](http://undertow.io) web server from JBoss.
 On top of that, standard, production ready java libraries are used - no reinventing of the wheel, no bytecode manipulation, no magic whatsoever.
-The main reason for using Undertow was, that it is based on non-blocking I/O in the form of http://xnio.jboss.org[XNIO].
+The main reason for using Undertow was, that it is based on non-blocking I/O in the form of [XNIO](http://xnio.jboss.org).
 And although Undertow does support the servlet API, one is not bound to use it in any way, giving a Java developer the opportunity to work fully stateless.

-mangoo I/O is highly inspired by the http://www.ninjaframework.org[Ninja Web Framework].
-Although the mangoo I/O core is a complete custom implementation, a lot of the ideas and methodologies were re-used.
+mangoo I/O is inspired by the [Ninja
+Web Framework](http://www.ninjaframework.org).
+Although the mangoo I/O core is a complete custom implementation, some ideas and methodologies were re-used.

 Here are some key features of mangoo I/O in a nutshell: